 This characterization was accomplished by recording longitudinal acceleration and brake pedal force and travel data for a variety of braking runs.
 For three initial brake characterization runs, the vehicle was driven at 45 mph, and the brakes were applied at a rate of 1 inch/sec up to the brake input level needed for at least 0.7 g.
 Linear regressions were performed on the data from each run to determine the linear vehicle deceleration response as a function of both applied brake pedal force and brake pedal travel.
 The brake input force or displacement level needed to achieve a vehicle deceleration of 0.4 g was determined from the average of the three runs.
 Using the 0.4 g brake input force or displacement level found from the three initial runs, subsequent runs were performed at 25 mph, 35 mph, and 45 mph, with the brakes applied at a rate of 10 inch/sec to the determined 0.4 g brake input force or displacement level.
-For each of the three test speeds, if the average calculated deceleration level was found to be within 0.4 $\pm$ 0.025 g, the resulting force or displacement was recorded and used.
-If the average calculated deceleration level and used and retested until the desired magnitude was realized.
+For each of the three test speeds, if the average calculated deceleration level was found to be within 0.4 \pm 0.025 g, the resulting force or displacement was recorded and used.
+If the average calculated deceleration level exceeded this tolerance, the brake input force or displacement levels were adjusted and retested until the desired magnitude was realized.
 Prior to each braking event, the brake pad temperatures were required to be in the range of 149° - 212°F.